 Asha was born in 1996.
 After healing from her physical and emotional scars from her confinement at the game farm, Asha has blossomed into a very jolly cat.
 She loves all kinds of enrichment that keepers give her including boxes to shred, pumpkins for Halloween, and anything heavily scented like perfume sprayed on her toys.

-Asha and Aslan share a special bond and often groom each other before mealtime or roll down the hill together like old pals.
+Asha and Aslan shared a special bond before he passed away in 2014 and often groom each other before mealtime or roll down the hill together like old pals.
 Most of all, Asha loves relaxing.
 In her hammock, on her cave or just lounging in the grass, she thinks being a lazy lion is great!

 You can help provide daily care for Asha by becoming her sponsor.
 Your generosity will be greatly appreciated.